 Last Updated on

 Part of what makes Easter so fun are the games!
 We came up with our own rendition of the classic Easter scavenger hunt that’s filled with silly rhymes and good times!
 To make this game extra-special, we suggest that you surprise the little participants with a yummy treat after they complete their search.
-Perhaps a Spring Chick or some other chocolate treat that will put a huge smile on their faces.
+Perhaps a Peace and Dove Bouquet or some other chocolate treat that will put a huge smile on their faces.

 Happy Easter egg hunting!

 Easter Scavenger Hunt Rules

 - Hide Easter eggs filled with candy around the house based on the clues below.

 - Print out the clues below for the children so they can find the eggs.

 - As each of the children complete the scavenger hunt, surprise them with a special Easter treat!